 The Perceptive Content Server can run on a variety of server-class machines ranging in configuration from economical to robust.
 You can run Perceptive Content in an enterprise environment on Microsoft Windows and Linux.
-The Perceptive Content Server requires standard TCP/IP networking to the clients, middle-tier products like the WebNow server or Message Agent, the OSM, and the database.
+The Perceptive Content Server requires standard TCP/IP networking to the clients, middle-tier products like Integration Server, the OSM, and the database.